 Fix low traffic issues with your Dynamic Search Ads

 If your Dynamic Search Ads aren't getting traffic, it might be because your settings are missing key information.
-Within an ad group, you'll need to create your Dynamic Search Ad text and choose Dynamic ad targets for your ad to run.
+Within an ad group, you'll need to create your Dynamic Search Ad text and choose dynamic ad targets for your ad to run.

 This article goes over some of the most common reasons why Dynamic Search Ads don’t receive traffic after initial setup.

-Dynamic Search Ads require a website domain (for example, example.com) and language corresponding to the pages you want your ads to target to be set in the campaign.
+Dynamic Search Ads require a website domain (for example, example.com) and language corresponding to the pages that you want your ads to target to be set in the campaign.
 To create a Dynamic ad group in a search campaign, you'll need to provide your website information and website domain and language in the campaign settings.

 Here’s how to check your domain and language settings:

 - From the page menu on the left, click Campaigns.

 - Use a table filter to find your campaign, then click its name.